Several factors can influence the participation rate from the creation of the survey to the launch:

 - Communicate the deadlines for response: include the closing date of the survey or the number of days left to respond to encourage them to respond at the time.

-- Adopt the right communication channels for your teams: emailing, posters, announcements in meetings, etc. See our tips for communicating surveys to non-connected populations: Boost the participation of coworkers without professional email addresses.
+- Adopt the right communication channels for your teams: emailing, posters, announcements in meetings, etc.

 - Personalize your communication materials: feel free to personalize your communication materials and emails with your tone and indicate who took the initiative.
 You can also personalize Supermood emails with your company colors!
 Find out how in the article: Customize the branding of emails and the co-worker space.